robvet/hack-integration/5-devops/readme.md

 # Overview
 DevOps for Logic Apps, Azure Functions, and API Management

+DevOps is about speed: faster application development, faster updates and continuous development, and faster shipments, all of which lead to shortened systems development lifecycles.
+Recent research shows that high-performing DevOps teams recover from downtime 96 times faster, have a five times lower change failure rate, and deploy code 46 times more frequently.
+In short, successful DevOps teams can deploy code and recover in a matter of hours, not weeks.

 # Challenges

 1. Implement source control and a CI/CD solution.